DarkWiiPlayer/streamcsv/readme.md

 for idx, record in streamcsv.records("1,2,3", header={"a", "b", "c"})
 ```

+## The `write` module

+This module takes care of writing CSV data to strings.
+It has one function each
+for writing out fields, records and entire files.

 ## The low-level `streamcsv.read` module

 Generally, all the functions of this module are structured as follows: